 To upgrade to the latest version, simply pull the updated image and restart your containers.

-Navigate to your Umami project directory and pull the latest image for your database type (MySQL in our case):
+Navigate to your Umami project directory and pull the latest image for the PostgreSQL build:

 Recreate your containers using the updated image: